algolia/docsearch/docs/src/who-can-apply.md

 ### The checklist

-To have your request validated, please make sure you comply with the following
+To have your request validated, we'll ask that you valide all the following points.
-points:

 - You must be the **owner** of the website, or at least have the power to update its content.
 You'll have to include a JavaScript snippet to enable DocSearch.